wolflo/proxies.huff/README.md

 ### 2D Proxy
 `huff_modules/proxy-2d.huff`

-Idea borrowed from [here](https://github.com/GNSPS/2DProxy).
+Idea borrowed from [GNSPS/2DProxy](https://github.com/GNSPS/2DProxy).
 A proxy that delegatecalls it's constructor.
 Takes the first constructor argument as the target and stores it at the `TARGET_SLOT`.
 The second constructor argument is the constructor target.
 All remaining constructor arguments are copied into memory, then the proxy `delegatecalls` to the constructor target with the constructor args as calldata.
 I haven't even started on this one yet.

 # Usage
-`git submodule update --init --recursive`
+`git clone --recursive`
 `npm install`

 #### Compile bytecode
 `npm run compile` - compiles bytecode to proxies.json

 #### Run tests
-`npm run test`
+`npm run test` -- runs the huff tests, of which there are none

 Contributions and optimizations welcome, or feel free to fork and make it your own.

+# TODO
+- add huff tests
+- add k tests
+- beef up solidity tests
+- finish 2d proxy
+- add equivalent solidity implementations
+- size and gas comparison to solidity implementations